halkyon/packer-web/README.md

 Using [packer.io](https://packer.io), build and provision a [Vagrant](https://www.vagrantup.com/) box capable of running a LAMP stack application.
 This also puts a copy of [SilverStripe](http://www.silverstripe.org) into the `/var/www` webroot on each box with some fake pages for testing.

+Also bundled is a `build-minimal.json` file for building boxes with only VirtualBox Guest Additions on them.
+Useful if you just want to start from scratch.

 ## Boxes

 ### virtualbox-web-wheezy-php54